 Burnout for Clinicians: When the Therapist Needs Therapy

 You know the research.
 You’ve given the psychoeducation.
-You’ve told your clients about self-care and professional support.
+You’ve told your own clients about self-care and professional support.
 And you’ve been quietly burning out for eighteen months.
 The particular cruelty of clinician burnout is that your training doesn’t protect you.
 It just makes you the last to know.
-Here’s what’s actually happening, what the flatness means, AND what healing looks like when the helper needs help.
+Here’s what’s actually happening, what the flatness means, and what healing looks like when the helper needs help.

 If You’re Googling This at 2:00 AM